 - Though Christmas cacti are now sold all over the world, they were once only found in the rainforests of Brazil.

-- Good news for all of you pet owners out there!
-Christmas cacti are nontoxic to dogs.
+- Good news for all you pet owners out there: Christmas cacti are nontoxic to dogs.
 So while you should never feed your pet their leaves or the stem, little Fido won’t experience any vomiting or diarrhea if he nibbles on them.

-Christmas cacti will bloom larger and sooner when left in a room that ranges from 60 – 70 degrees Fahrenheit.
-Especially in the winter, it’s important to keep them away from radiators and fireplaces, and warm windowsills.
+Christmas cacti will bloom larger and sooner when left in a room that ranges from 60 to 70° F. Especially in the winter, it’s important to keep them away from radiators and fireplaces, and warm windowsills.

 This is where it gets a little tricky.
 A Christmas cactus can’t be left in direct sunlight because the sun will dry it out, but it also needs plenty of sunlight.
 So what’s a cactus-enthusiast supposed to do?
 Your best bet is to leave it in a partially shaded area of your house (or outside, once summer hits) and rotate it every once in awhile.

-If your cactus’ buds haven’t set yet, it needs between 12 – 15 hours of complete darkness a day.
+If your cactus’ buds haven’t set yet, it needs between 12 and 15 hours of complete darkness a day.
 Only once its buds have set do cacti thrive on lots of light.

-Overwatering will kill your cactus.
-But, that’s not to say that they don’t get thirsty.
+Overwatering will kill your cactus, but that’s not to say it doesn’t get thirsty.
 Instead of watering it like you would a traditional plant, you should be misting your cactus every day.
 A few squirts from a spray bottle is all you need to keep your cactus happy.
 The only time you should be watering the base of the plant is when its soil is completely dry to the touch.

 Christmas cacti are hardy plants and can survive in tougher soils, but the best option for them is well-drained soil that’s made up of partially organic matter.
 While you can always buy organic soil, you can also treat your cacti like a mini compost and toss in organic matter that you would otherwise throw out.